openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 Step 6: Send the Event
 =========================

 After defining the event, you should trigger the event in the places we identified in the triggering logic.
-In our example, we identified that the event should be triggered when a user enrolls in a course, so it should be triggered when the enrollment process completes, successfully independent of the method of enrollment used.
-Therefore, we should trigger the event in the ``enroll`` method in the enrollment model in the LMS service when the enrollment process is complete successfully, i.e., at the end of the method.
+In our example, we identified that the event should be triggered when a user enrolls in a course, so it should be triggered when the enrollment process successfully completes, independent of the method of enrollment used.
+Therefore, we should trigger the event in the ``enroll`` method in the enrollment model in the LMS service when the enrollment process is successfully completed, i.e., at the end of the method.

 Here is how the integration could look like: